faastjs/faast.js/docs/12-errors.md

     }
 ```

-This was a race condition in the testsuite.
-Need to make sure that the
+This was caused by a bug in the packer where it destructively modified the
-`packageJson` is not the same as other tests, which could jump in and create a
-layer in-between the two faast invocations in this test, making the cached layer
-version different.
-Solved by providing a different, unique `package-2.json` test
+`packageJson` value.
+A secondary bug was using a `packageJson` that was the same
+used in other tests.
+The fixed code generates a unique `packageJson`
-fixture specifically for this test.
-The contents of this file need to be
+specifically for this test, with a unique uuid as part of the name to ensure it
-different, not just the name, because `packageJson` caching is done based on the
-hash of the packageJson argument's contents.
+never collides with another test.
+Also ensure that `packageJson` is readonly in
+the packer.